AC 2: Learning Outcomes – version 2.2

 No. General program overview statements, mission/vision/values statements, or general methodology statements are not sufficient.
 According to the credit criteria, “learning outcomes are distinct from the aims of learning in that learning outcomes are concerned with the achievements of the learner rather than with the overall intentions of the teacher”.

-- Score Outlier – It is uncommon for institutions to earn full points or very close to it.
-If a high score is reported, please check closely for the issues below.
+- Score Outlier – Uncommon for institutions to earn full points or very close to it.
+If a high score is reported, check closely for the issues below.